canonical/k8s-snap/docs/src/capi/tutorial/index.md

 achieve an end-result but may require you to understand and adapt the steps to fit your specific requirements.

-For a better understanding of how Canonical Kubernetes works and related topics such as security, our [Explanation section] helps you to expand your knowledge and get the most out of Kubernetes.
+For a better understanding of how {{product}} works and related topics such as security, our [Explanation section] helps you to expand your knowledge and get the most out of Kubernetes.